code-carol/make-me-rich/README.md

 # 💸 Make Me Rich - Expense Tracker

-Be your own sugar daddy/mommy with this Expense Tracker App.
+Be your own sugar daddy by managing your expenses with this Expense Tracker.

 ## ⚙️ Installation & Usage